unbekanntes-pferd/dccmd-rs/README.md

 To delete nodes, use the `rm` command:

 ```
-dccmd rm your.dracoon.domain/some/path/some_file.pdf
+dccmd-rs rm your.dracoon.domain/some/path/some_file.pdf
-dccmd rm -r your.dracoon.domain/some/path/some/room
+dccmd-rs rm -r your.dracoon.domain/some/path/some/room
 ```
 *Note*: If you intend to delete a container (room or folder), use the recursive flag.
 *Note*: Room deletion always requires additional confirmation.